 About Purna Chandra Daw’s Radharaman Jiew Temple

-” Established by Purna Chandra Daw and wife Kadambini Dasi in 1872, it is locally known as Daw-er Ghat.
+” Established by Purna Chandra Daw and his (mother) Kadambini (Debi) in 1872, it is locally known as Daw-er Ghat.

 Sister Nivedita is said to have visited the ghat, which now serves as a meeting place for local residents in the evening.
 By 6pm, one can spot men and women sitting on the cemented steps and enjoying the breeze.
 Soon, the air is filled with the chime of bells and sound of conch shells as the evening arati begins.